sykoram/conservation-calculation-methods/README.md

 | sum-of-pairs measure           | 72.4         | 76.4         |
 | sum-of-pairs measure (w3)      | 71.9         | 75.2         |

-The results show that P2Rank prediction is generally improved when using conservation.
+The results show that P2Rank prediction is generally improved by including the conservation scores.

 Both relative entropy and Jensen-Shannon divergence performed better than other tested methods, but most importantly better than using the default conservation files.
 Relative entropy has a slightly better score than Jensen-Shannon divergence.